pangeacyber/pangea-multipass/README.md

 # Pangea Multipass

-Pangea Multipass is a Python library for enriching metadata of documents from Google Drive, JIRA, and Confluence.
-This library is designed with a flexible architecture, particularly useful for Retrieval-Augmented Generation (RAG) applications and can function in a framework-less environment.
+Pangea Multipass is a Python library for enriching metadata of documents from various data sources.
+This library is designed with an extensible architecture, particularly useful for Retrieval-Augmented Generation (RAG) applications and can function in a framework-less environment.
+At launch, it supports Google Drive, Jira, and Confluence but other data sources are on the priority list.

 ## Features